sebastianotronto/sdep/README.md

 ## Installation

+1. Either clone the repository or download the latest release version from the `releases` folder (warning: the release archive does not contain the customization scripts).
-Edit the Makefile to match your local configuration and type `make install`.
+2. Edit the Makefile to match your local configuration and type `make install`.

 ## Examples